 To view metrics for a Cloud Bigtable instance:

-To view a different metric, click Data stored and choose the metric you want to view.
+To view a different metric, click CPU utilization or Error rate and choose the metric you want to view.

 To view a different time period, click one of the time periods above the top of the chart.

 Cloud Bigtable exports usage metrics that can be monitored programmatically using Stackdriver Monitoring.
 You can use the Stackdriver Monitoring API or the Metrics Explorer to track Cloud Bigtable usage metrics.
 In addition, you can set up alerting policies based on usage metrics, and you can create custom dashboards that include Cloud Bigtable usage metrics.

 To view usage metrics in the Metrics Explorer: